LiamTWardle/Adaptavist-Word-Counter/README.md

 Begin by making a gradle project using VS Code.
 Using gradle might be overkill for a small project like this, but this seemed like a good opportunity to try it.

+Next, make a minimum viable product without worrying too much efficiency or features (first make it work, then make it good).

+Start by making a class to keep track of the word counts.
+The class is fed the text one line at a time and stores the results in a HashMap (there might be choices for this in terms of speed).